Namibia: Economy

-In 2013, global business and financial news provider, Bloomberg, named Namibia the top emerging market economy in Africa and the 13th best in the world.
+In 2013, global business and financial news provider Bloomberg named Namibia the top emerging market economy in Africa and the 13th best in the world.
 Only four African countries made the Top 20 Emerging Markets list in the March 2013 issue of Bloomberg Markets magazine, and Namibia was rated ahead of Morocco (19th), South Africa (15th), and Zambia (14th).
 Worldwide, Namibia also fared better than Hungary, Brazil, and Mexico.
 Bloomberg Markets magazine ranked the top 20 based on more than a dozen criteria.
 The data came from Bloomberg's own financial-market statistics, IMF forecasts and the World Bank.
 The countries were also rated on areas of particular interest to foreign investors: the ease of doing business, the perceived level of corruption and economic freedom.
 To attract foreign investment, the government has made improvement in reducing red tape resulted from excessive government regulations, making Namibia one of the least bureaucratic places to do business in the region.
 Facilitation payments are occasionally demanded by customs due to cumbersome and costly customs procedures.
 Namibia is also classified as an Upper Middle Income country by the World Bank, and ranks 87th out of 185 economies in terms of ease of doing business.

-The cost of living in Namibia is relatively high because most goods, including cereals, need to be imported.
+The cost of living in Namibia is slightly above average because most goods, including cereals, need to be imported.
 Its capital city, Windhoek, is the 150th most expensive place in the world for expatriates to live.

 Taxation in Namibia includes personal income tax, which is applicable to the total taxable income of an individual.
 All individuals are taxed at progressive marginal rates over a series of income brackets.
+Tax in Namibia is less than South African tax at monthly incomes greater than N$58,754, with the country's effective tax rates typically plateauing at a maximum of 30.8% while South Africa's plateaus at 37.4%.
+This makes it favourable for wealthy South Africans to migrate to Namibia given their similar cost of living, cultures and socio-economic factors.
+In 2024, the government announced in its FY 2024/25 Budget Statement that personal income tax would be lowered, increasing the minimum taxable income from N$50,000 to N$100,000 and reducing taxable income in higher brackets as well.

-The value-added tax (VAT) is applicable to most of the commodities and services.
+The value-added tax (VAT) is applicable to most of the commodities and services, except for staple goods such as bread.

-Despite the remote nature of much of the country, Namibia has seaports, airports, highways, and railways (narrow-gauge).
-It seeks to become a regional transportation hub; it has an important seaport and several landlocked neighbours.
+Despite the remote nature of much of the country, Namibia has seaports, airports, highways, well-maintained roads, infrastructure and railways (narrow-gauge).
+It is an important regional transportation hub for its seaports and trade with landlocked neighbouring countries.
 The Central Plateau already serves as a transportation corridor from the more densely populated north to South Africa, the source of four-fifths of Namibia's imports.

-Income disparity

-Namibia is a country with a substantial income disparity.
-The data indicates that the current income share held by the highest 10% is approximately 51.8%.
-An additional figure describes the poverty gap: people living on US$2 or less in the country are approximately 17.72% of the population.